Ecwid/ecwid-api-docs/includes/_jsapi.md

 Since this method allows to specify the exact options to be added to cart, only the base product or combination matching those options will be added to cart.
 So, if the base product or matching combination is out of stock, the addProduct call will not add anything to cart, even if there are other combinations in stock.

 **Callback**

-Adding to cart is done asynchronously, so if it is important to know the result of adding, the callback function can be passed as the second agrument of the function:
+Adding to cart is done asynchronously, so if it is important to know the result of adding, the callback function can be passed as the second agrument of the function.

 ```javascript
 Ecwid.Cart.addProduct(productID, function(success, product, cart){